180 Higher Education Credits, 3 years.

 Remember to print the application and registration number.
 Please note that you must print your application before you submit it electronically.
 You submit the application by pressing the "Submit" button at the end of the form.
 Note that when this is done you cannot make any changes!
 You will immediately get a notification that your application has been registered along with a registration number unique to your application.
 Please make a note of this registration number as it is used to check the status of your application.

 What do I do with my printed application?
 Once you have printed the application, sign it and also have it signed by the international coordinator or contact person at your university.
-Please send the application to the international student coordinator by regular mail, together with :
+Please send the application to the international coordinator, either scanned or by regular mail, together with:

 - A verified transcript of credits and grades, i.e. list of courses passed at your home university